“COB LED grow lights are the future. They’re the best lights on the market.”

 Why No Optic Or Amare Lights?

 If you’ve been researching the top COB LED grow light brands on the market, you have no doubt come across two main players: Optic LED and Amare LED.
 Both of these companies make COB and hybrid COB LED grow light fixtures.

 They are generally considered the top of the line brands when it comes to COB LED grow lights.

 And while they are good lights, they are not good value.

 My top pick, the Phlizon COB Series of grow lights (read more below) are basically exactly the same as the Optic LED grow light fixtures.
 With one major difference.

 Phlizon lights cost half as much as their Optic counterparts.

 True, Optic is an American brand.
 But they are made in China.
-And they have had serious quality control issues, just like most Chinese brands.
+And they have serious quality control issues, just like most Chinese brands.
 In fact, their quality control is worse than Phlizon’s and on par with the worst Chinese brands.